Mijick/CameraView/README.md

 ### 3. (Optional) Block screen rotation for MCameraController
 CameraView library by Mijick, allows you to lock the screen rotation for `MCameraController`, even if a **device rotation is unlocked**.
+To achieve it, create an AppDelegate class conforming to `MApplicationDelegate`, declare `@UIApplicationDelegateAdaptor` in `@main struct` and set `lockOrientation(AppDelegate.self)` for `MCameraController`.